cyclops-ui/cyclops/web/docs/installation/demo/logs.md

 If the pod doesn't have any logs, it will be indicated that there are no logs available for the pod.

+Also, you can download the logs into a file to inspect all container logs.

 ## Potential problems
 ### Error loading template